-As we Know in the Multiple Regression Model we use a lot of categorical data.
-Using Categorical Data is a good method to include non-numeric data into respective Regression Model.
-Categorical Data refers to data values which represent categories-data values with fixed and unordered number of values, for instance, gender(male/female).
+As we know in the Multiple Regression Model we use a lot of categorical data.
+Using Categorical Data is a good method to include non-numeric data into the respective Regression Model.
+Categorical Data refers to data values that represent categories-data values with the fixed and unordered number of values, for instance, gender(male/female).
 In the regression model, these values can be represented by Dummy Variables.

-These variable consist of values such as 0 or 1 representing the presence and absence of categorical value.
+These variables consist of values such as 0 or 1 representing the presence and absence of categorical values.

 Method of Building Models :

 - Score Comparison